txm365/eep3b-project/README.md

 # eep3b-project
-The development of an EEP3B project journey
+The development process of an EEP3B project